foundersandcoders/Node-Shell-Workshop/README.md

 Don't worry about being exact with the spacing, just print them on the same line with some spacing.

-*Hint: you're going to need the method `process.cwd()` to access the directory your node command was called from.
-(You can't say I'm cryptic!).*
+** Hint: you're going to need the method `process.cwd()` to access the directory your node command was called from.
+(You can't say I'm cryptic!). **

 ### exercise 3 - options

 Many unix commands have what are called options.
 Options are arguments you can pass to the execution of the command that modify its behaviour.
 They are typically in the format of a dash followed by a lowercase letter.

-`ls -a` for example will show all the directories/files starting with a dot (like `.gitignore`) that will otherwise be hidden by the `ls` command.
+`ls -a` for example will show all the directories/files starting with a dot (like `.gitignore`) that will otherwise be hidden when you call the `ls` command.

 Your task is to modify your existing `ls` command in `ls.js` so that it can accept an option argument.

-Specifically: `node ls.js -ex extension`.
+Specifically: `node path_to_ls.js -ex extension`.
 If `-ex` is passed as first argument your `ls` command should only print the names of the files in the current directory that have the extension specified by the second argument.

 `node ls.js -ex js` when called from the root directory should print:

 `cat.js   grep.js   ls.js   `

-and from public:
+and `node ../ls.js -ex scm` from public:

-`solutions.js   `, etc.
+`grep.scm   `, etc.

 ### Exercise 4 - grep